bartdriedee/C4d-Group-selection/README.md

 # C4d-Group-selection

+Replacement for the default grouping functionality

-Groups the current selection under an invisible generator object (Osplinestar)
+Groups the current selection under an invisible generator object (Osplinestar) If no object is selected an empty group is created.